 The cover of the first RB of last year announced 2016 as ‘The Year of Affordable Housing’.
 While, with a subject like this, there is clearly so much still to do, much has been already achieved by many people working on the cause -and it feels important to notice and celebrate this.
 In the early months of last year, a joint working group of PET directors (Jonathan Chuter and Fasil Bogale) and the Listener/Conveners, held the first phase.
 This included a ‘Visioning’ afternoon attended by a wide cross-section of the Community in February, and a Community meeting that focussed on the relationship between security of accommodation, and sense of belonging/engagement in the Community.

 PET had progressed the concept for the flats on West Whins – responding to the perceived need and the demographics of the people interested in renting.
 With the vision of 25 community owned homes by 2025 (an invocation made at the Building for the Future event in February 2015) a financial strategy was needed to put affordable housing on a sustainable footing.
 And we wanted to complement the relatively big East Whins homes to have a wider range of properties in the portfolio.
 All this pointed to small one bed-room flats for the WW cluster.
-GreenLeaf Build and Design – our own community kids, building our future – presented the concept.
+GreenLeaf Build and Design – a local, young builder – presented the concept.
 (For those interested, a copy of the presentation will be uploaded onto the NFA website.)